jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

 The **edge** version:
-- Some restructuring of the directory layout
+- restructuring of the directory layout
-- Makefile now autodetects library locations: ```make all``` will only build for installed SDR libaries
+- Makefile now autodetects library locations: ```make``` will only build for installed SDR libaries
 - recalibration of decoding parameters resulting in a small improvement in sensitivity
 - added instructions and solution file for building AIS-catcher with RTL-SDR support on Windows using Visual Studio 2019 and above (at a few requests)